-Between the stunning scenery and unparalleled access to one of the nicest metro areas in the US, it’s easy to see why Bay Area homes practically sell themselves.
-That said, there are still specific things homeowners can do prior to listing to increase their final sale price.
-Use the five tips outlined below to get more money for your Bay Area home.
+Between the stunning scenery and unparalleled access to one of the nicest metro areas in the U.S., it’s easy to see why homes in the Bay Area real estate market practically sell themselves.
+That said, homeowners can do specific things prior to listing to increase their final sale price.
+Use these six tips to get even more money for your Bay Area home.

 But why is it so important?
 When people tour your house, they need to envision their future home, not your current one.
 You can help facilitate this by de-personalizing your home and keeping room layouts and designs minimal, neutral and flexible.

 As the general population becomes more socially and environmentally conscious, the idea of “living green” is becoming a high priority for prospective home buyers.
-This is especially true in a youth and innovation-driven region like the Bay Area.
-So how do you tap into this buyer want?
+This is especially true in an innovation-driven region like the Bay Area.

-Upgrading existing features is easy and doesn’t have to be expensive.
-Consider replacing current faucets, shower heads and toilets with low flow or water-conserving models.
+Consider replacing faucets, shower heads and toilets with low flow or water-conserving models.
 If you have an older property, you can make it more energy efficient by installing weather stripping in gaps and joints.
 When it comes time to sell, any steps you have taken towards going green can help you earn some green at closing.